“Singing is Something I Have to Do“

 Undine’s father was the pianist in his group called the Sonolia Orchestra when he lived in Atlanta.
 In Savanah, he had a plastering contracting business.
 He was talented and good looking.
 Women would not leave him alone; and he did not resist.
 The marriage did not last, so the homestead was run by strong women.
 When Horatio took his kids to the Harris homestead in South Carolina, they were not exposed to racism on the road.
 He had plenty of welcoming women along the way to provide snacks and restrooms.

 Undine attended segregated schools “a good walk” across town where her mother and God-mother taught.
 The schools provided a quality education unlike many Black schools around the country.
-Undine graduated before the U.S. Supreme Court ruling against segregate public schools in 1954.
+Undine graduated before the U.S. Supreme Court ruling against segregated public schools in 1954.

 Educational expectations in the Williams/Harris family included college.
 All of Undine’s siblings have advanced degrees.
 Her eldest brother was a dentist in Washington, DC.
 Her sister was an English professor in Philadelphia.
 Norman, who became a paraplegic, made a good living as a basketball player in the Flying Wheels professional team, part of a league founded for wounded veterans after WWII.
 Undine started at Savanah State College (the first state sponsored Black college in Georgia) to major in music.
 She remembers an epiphany while walking across campus.
 She asked herself the question, “What does the world need?”
 She concluded that the world needs dynamic English teachers to inspire students.
 So, she changed her major.